bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * Ideally cryptographically sign the bundles on the server side so clients can replicate them between other clients over WebRTC
 * It may reduce server storage due to block size overheads

+## Crawler

+* Incremental reindexing
+* Continuation
+* Ideally provide a feed of changed items (or even the diff)
+* Ignore unchanged items based on hash

 ## Algorithms

 ### Database indexing tiers